rodzanto/forecast/backend/README.md

 # Backend Forecast Demo
 This module of the demo application publishes a simple API REST with a couple of methods to interact with the **AWS CLI**.

+## Setup
-Regarding this purpose, an **Express server** will be launched but before starting it, it is necessary to fill three params for the configuration:
+For publishing the services, an **Express server** will be launched.
+But before starting it, it is necessary to fill three params for the configuration:
 ```
 var options = new Options(
 	/* accessKey    */ '<Fill this placeholder with an access key>',